bitwiseworks/libcx/README.md

 The key difference of the `exeinfo` API from the "traditional" OS/2 `DosGetResource` API is that it doesn't require to load the executable file with `DosLoadModule` first in order to read its resources — instead, file contents is read and parsed directly by LIBCx.
 Besides saving some resources that would otherwise be alocated by OS/2 for loading the executable file into system memory for execution, such a direct approach also eliminates a call to `_DLL_InitTerm` in the loaded DLL that could execute arbitrary and potentially dangerous code, as well as it eliminates searching for and loading all dependend DLLs.
 This is both faster and much more secure.

 The `exeinfo` API is defined in the `libcx/exeinfo.h` header and currently allows to query the executable file format and read OS/2 resource objects embedded in such a file.
 More functionality is planned for future versions.

+## Notes on `spawn2` API usage.

+The `spawn2` API provides the following enhancements over the regular `spawnvpe` function:

+- Specifying an initial directory for the started executable.
+- Passing a set of file descriptors to be used as standard I/O of the started executable.
+- Disabling inheritance of all file descriptors of the parent process with a single flag.
+- Performing all the above in a completely thread-safe manner.

+The `exeinfo` API is defined in the `libcx/spawn2.h` header.
+Consult it for more details.

 ## Notes on C heap displacement.